 The city of Washington, D.C. has a fantastic online resource center for out-of-town visitors.
 Here, you’ll find links to detailed information about free (or almost free) things to do in D.C., the local transit and transportation systems, opportunities to save on lodgings, and local sports and entertainment assets, plus a general-purpose visitor’s guide and a more specific guide to the National Mall.
 No matter what you’re planning while you’re in D.C., check this page before you arrive – even if it doesn’t directly reduce the cost of your trip, it’ll make planning a heck of a lot easier.

 Washington, D.C.
 Explorer Pass

 Though many of Washington’s monuments and museums are free to the public, the city has enough pay-to-play institutions to weigh on your travel budget.
 Backed by Smart Destinations, the Washington, D.C.
-Explorer Pass (Go Card) offers discounted, paid-up admission to your choice of three ($54) or five ($84) attractions from a list of 14.
+Explorer Pass (Go Card) offers discounted, paid-up admission to your choice of three or five attractions from a list of more than a dozen.
 Depending on which attractions you choose, you can save up to 40% off the full price of admission.
 The pass is valid for 30 days after first use.